Hudson Lowe: Family

-In London on 30 December 1815 Lowe married Mrs. Susan Johnson, daughter of Stephen De Lancey, sister of William Howe De Lancey, and widow of Colonel William Johnson.
+In London on 30 December 1815 Lowe married Susan Johnson, daughter of Stephen De Lancey, sister of William Howe De Lancey, and widow of Colonel William Johnson.
 She had previously had two daughters, one of whom had died, and the other married Count Balmain.
 They had five children, two sons, Hudson Lowe, born in 1816, and Edward William Howe de Lancey Lowe, born in 1820, and three daughters, Camilla, Francis, Clara Maria Susanna Lowe, born on 26 August 1818.
 Lady Lowe died in Hertford Street, Mayfair, London, on 22 August 1832.

 Portrayals in fiction

-Sir Hudson Lowe was portrayed by Orson Welles in Sacha Guitry's film Napoléon (1955), by Sir Ralph Richardson in Eagle in a Cage (1972), by Vernon Dobtcheff in L'Otage de l'Europe (1989), by David Francis in the Napoleon miniseries (2002), and by Richard E. Grant in Monsieur N. (2003).
-He appears in the play "La Dernière Salve" by Jean-Claude Brisville (1995).
-He is a character in Tom Keneally’s book "Napoleon’s Last Island’’ (2015).
+Sir Hudson Lowe was portrayed by Orson Welles in Sacha Guitry's film Napoléon (1955), by Ralph Richardson in Eagle in a Cage (1972), by Vernon Dobtcheff in L'Otage de l'Europe (1989), by David Francis in the Napoleon miniseries (2002), and by Richard E. Grant in Monsieur N. (2003).
+He appears in the play La Dernière Salve by Jean-Claude Brisville (1995).
+He is a character in Tom Keneally’s book Napoleon’s Last Island (2015).